DioxusLabs/docsite/docs-src/0.6/src/guide/data_fetching.md

     }
 }
 ```

+Resources are very powerful: they integrate with Suspense, Streaming HTML, reactivity, and more.

 The details of the `Resource` API are not terribly important right now, but you'll be using Resources frequently in larger apps, so it's a good idea to [read the docs](../reference/use_resource.md).